Graph API and Microsoft Graph SDK module tips & gotchas

 Returned object properties can be CASE SENSITIVE ๐Ÿช“

 • For example cmdlet Get-MgDirectoryObjectById.
-Funny thing is that just the object saved in the property AdditionalProperties has case-sensitive properties.
+The funny thing is that just the object saved in the property AdditionalProperties has case-sensitive properties.
 The main object properties aren't case sensitive ๐Ÿ˜ƒ

 Documentation is terrible

 • It lacks examples.
-Especially unfortunate when an object has to be passed as an argument and you have no idea how it should look like.
+Especially unfortunate when an object has to be passed as an argument and you have no idea what it should look like.

 • It is crazy big (so it is super hard to find what you are looking for)